Parsa307/My-MPV-Config/README.md

 [![Please don't upload to GitHub](https://nogithub.codeberg.page/badge-sq.svg)](https://nogithub.codeberg.page)

 This is my custom configuration for [mpv](https://mpv.io), a powerful and customizable media player.
 It's optimized for a smooth playback, and a good default experience.
 Suitable for **Anime** watching.
-Tested on **CachyOS**.
+Tested on **Fedora**.

 You may want to tweak some options depending on your system, display, or personal preferences.